Friday, July 13, 2012

 14.07.12.
 Quake cracked curb & road, Alderson Ave

-Cracks went uphill & were about 3m wide & deep in places, widening as they went uphill to an old farm property.
-Further up the cracks geotech experts had placed pink-tipped, wooden stakes in cleared ground, like hedgehog bristles, to check hillside slip & loess collapse, above Lucas Ln.
+Cracks went uphill, about 3m wide & deep in places, widening going uphill to an old farm property.
+Further up the cracks, geotech experts had placed pink-tipped, wooden stakes in cleared ground, like hedgehog bristles, checking hillside slip & loess collapse, above Lucas Ln.

 14.07.12.
 Loess clods flung from loess cliff by quakes, Aldersons Reserve